All About CatsAll About CatsAll About Cats

 History

-Oriental Cat is a native of Thailand.
-But the cat that we see today is not a direct import from Thailand, but rather a Siamese hybrid developed in the 1950s and 1960s.
-Breeders wanted a cat that looked and acted like a Siamese but that came in a wider range of colors.
-In the 1950s British breeders crossed Siamese cats with domestic shorthairs and Russian Blues.
+Oriental Cat is said to be a native of Thailand.
+But the Oriental Cat found today is not the type which was imported from Thailand.
+They have their foundation in the Siamese breed which was developed in the 1950s and 1960s.
+This new specie was invented because breeders wanted a cat that look and act like a Siamese but came in a wider range of colors.
+In the 1950s, British breeders crossed Siamese cats with domestic shorthairs and Russian Blues.
 In the late 1960s American breeders, fascinated with the British Orientals crossed Siamese, domestic shorthairs, and Abyssinians to create a new look.
-In 1972 the CFA accepted the Oriental Shorthair for registration, and granted full Championship status in 1977.

 Appearance